 3. Pipes and cables

 Where pipes or cables enter the property, gaps are often left unsealed.
 These openings should be filled or covered to prevent insects travelling along service routes.
+For larger holes, pack with wire wool before sealing over the top.

 4. Doors and windows